-The apostle Paul was a missionary at heart.
+The apostle Paul was a passionate missionary for the Lord Jesus Christ.
 Traveling around the Eastern Mediterranean Sea, he spread the gospel and started new church groups everywhere.
 To keep in touch with his various congregations, he wrote many letters.
-Some of his letters became widely known as Paul’s epistles in the New Testament.
+Some of Paul’s epistles became part of the New Testament.

-In his letter to the Greek congregation at Corinth, Paul explained that we become a new creation when we believe.
+In his letter to the Greek congregation at Corinth, Paul explained that we become a new creation when we believe in Christ.
 A new creation – what exactly does this mean?
 Nicodemus, a religious leader and contemporary of Jesus Christ, wondered about that.
-One day he arranged a private meeting under the cover of night.
-After a brief introduction, Jesus replied to his question before he even asked (John 3:3):
+One day he arranged a private meeting with the Lord under the cover of night.
+After a brief introduction, Jesus replied to his question before he even asked [John 3:3]:

-“Jesus replied, “Very truly I tell you, no one can see the kingdom of God unless they are born again.”
+“Jesus replied, ‘Very truly I tell you, no one can see the kingdom of God unless they are born again.’”

-Jesus must have hit a nerve since Nicodemus immediately asked a follow up question (John 3:4):
+Jesus must have hit a nerve since Nicodemus immediately asked a follow up question [John 3:4]:

-“How can someone be born when they are old?”
+“‘How can someone be born when they are old?’
 Nicodemus asked.
-“Surely they cannot enter a second time into their mother’s womb to be born!”
+‘Surely they cannot enter a second time into their mother’s womb to be born!’”

 In response to his skepticism, Jesus explained that a new mindset is just as original as newborn life.
 While physical birth brings forth a new being, spiritual birth generates a new believer, and for that we have to thank the Holy Spirit.